 The hot tub's thermostat is to provide you with optimum control of the hot tub water temperature.
 This temperature set point can be adjusted from 65°F (18°C) to 104°F (40°C).
-In conjunction with setting the temperature, these two buttons are used in changing the filter cycles (see "Changing the Filter Cycles" section.)
+In conjunction with setting the temperature, these two buttons are used in changing the filter cycles (see "Selecting Filter Cycles", page 18).